morgane-luminous/video-upload-API/README.md

 - DELETE `/categories/{id}`: Only category creator can delete it.

 ### To do now

+To limit file size, uncomment "maxSize" of "Assert\File" set on Video::$file

 Limit access to GET videos and their categories to some users (clients, admins, training program member...)